kexin-yang/kexin-yang.github.io/_portfolio/portfolio-2.md

 Thirdly, it is held on a public server, Tutorshop, which enable its **free accessibility** by anyone interested in learning or teaching RST.

 ## Cognitive Task Analysis (CTA) method:
-**Think aloud** with four different difficulty factors
+We conducted **Think aloud** with four different difficulty factors, on two groups of learners- RST novices and people who have experience with RST (e.g. people who study NLP or linguistics).

-For now we went through three major iterations of our tutor interfaces, and we continue to improve this tutor with more iterations.
+For now we went through three major iterations of the tutoring system.

 ## Low-fi Prototype